Cystic fibrosis FAQs

 What is the life expectancy of someone with cystic fibrosis?

-According to the most recent report from the UK Cystic Fibrosis Registry, based on people with CF who are recorded as alive 2013-2017, half of people born with cystic fibrosis in 2017 would live to at least 47.
-However, this figure does not necessarily account for significant advances in CF care, including new treatments that are being developed.
+According to the most recent report from the UK Cystic Fibrosis Registry, based on people with CF who are recorded as alive 2018-2022, half of people born with cystic fibrosis in 2022 would live to at least 56.
 For more information please visit our UK CF Registry Annual Data Reports page.

 Day to day life